SURFscz/SRAM-deploy/README.md

 This repository consists of an Ansible playbook to install a complete SRAM-platform.

+### WARNING
+The instructions below are meant to deploy a TEST, DEV or DEMO environment and should never be used to deploy a PRODUCTION setup!

 We support this on both Linux (tested on Ubuntu 20.04, experimental on openSUSE Tumbleweed) and OSX/MacOS (tested on Big Sur).
 The system is deployed to a number of docker containers.